From 6 April 2025: SMP £187.18/week

 How Salary Sacrifice Affects Your AWE

-If you participate in salary sacrifice schemes (childcare vouchers, cycle to work, additional pension contributions), these deductions reduce your gross pay and therefore your AWE.
+If you participate in salary sacrifice schemes such as childcare vouchers, cycle to work, or additional pension contributions, these deductions reduce your gross pay and therefore your AWE.

 Critical warning: Lower AWE could push you below the £125 Lower Earnings Limit, making you ineligible for SMP entirely.
 Consider temporarily opting out before your qualifying week.